pengfei99/DataGovernance/README.md

 **Data management is an entire suite of practices, processes,  systems and tools which implement the data governance definitions**.

+Below figure shows a general representation of data governance and management

 ### 1.1 Benefits
 As we mentioned before, the objective of data governance is to ensure the availability, usability, integrity and security of the data.
 A well-designed data governance system can provide below benefits: